-Check out our other posts on the flu, tuberculosis, Candida auris, and Neisseria gonorrhoeae.
+Check out our other posts on the flu, tuberculosis, Candida auris, Neisseria gonorrhoeae, Candida auris, and Clostridioides difficile.

 Human immunodeficiency virus (HIV) infection results in about 690,000 global deaths each year according to the WHO.
 The virus spreads through contact between infected body fluids and mucosal tissue, blood, or broken skin (see review).
 Often, it is transmitted through sexual intercourse or needle sharing.
 HIV positive mothers can also transmit HIV to newborns during childbirth.